-Golimumab is a new anti TNF (anti-tumour necrosis factor) drug which has been approved by NICE for AS.
+Golimumab is an anti TNF which has been approved by NICE for AS.

 If you are being prescribed golimumab, it is recommended that you carry a biological therapy alert card, which you can obtain from your doctor or rheumatology nurse.
 Then if you become unwell, anyone treating you will know that you are on golimumab and that you are therefore at risk of its side-effects, including infections.